Fremont Bridge (Portland, Oregon)

 The Fremont Bridge is a steel tied-arch bridge over the Willamette River located in Portland, Oregon, United States.
 It carries Interstate 405 and US 30 traffic between downtown and North Portland where it intersects with Interstate 5.
 It has the longest main span of any bridge in Oregon and is the second longest tied-arch bridge in the world (after Caiyuanba Bridge across the Yangtze River, China).
 The bridge was designed by Parsons, Brinckerhoff, Quade and Douglas, and built by Murphy Pacific Corporation.
+In 2006, Sharon Wood Wortman published the third and latest version of The Portland Bridge Book.
+This book provides even more detail about the Fremont Bridge than covered here.

 The bridge has two decks carrying vehicular traffic, each with four lanes.
 The upper deck is signed westbound on US 30 and southbound on I-405.
 The lower deck is signed eastbound on US 30 and northbound on I-405.

 Design and construction

-Due to the public's dissatisfaction with the appearance of the Marquam Bridge, the Portland Art Commission was invited to participate in the design process of the Fremont.
+Due to the public's dissatisfaction with the appearance of the Marquam Bridge opened in 1966, the Portland Art Commission was invited to participate in the design process of the Fremont.
 The improvement in visual quality resulted in a bridge that was nearly six times as expensive as the purposely economical Marquam Bridge.
 Designers modeled the bridge after the original 1964 Port Mann Bridge in Vancouver, British Columbia.

 The steel tie-girder (I-beam) is 18 ft tall and 50 in wide.
 On October 28, 1971, while still under construction, a 6 ft crack was found on the west span of this girder that required a $5.5 million redesign and repair.
 The ramps and approaches are steel box girders.
 If the lanes of the bridge were placed end-to-end, there are 3.27 mi on the arch bridge and 14.12 mi on the ramps and approaches.

 The center span of the bridge, where the rib of the arch is above the deck, is 902 ft long.
 It was fabricated in California then assembled at Swan Island Industrial Park, 1.7 mi downstream.
 After assembly it was floated on a barge the 1.7 mi trip to the construction site.
 On March 16, 1973, the 6,000 ST steel arch span was lifted 170 ft using 32 hydraulic jacks.
 At the time, it was listed in the Guinness Book of World Records as the heaviest lift ever completed.